-Description Controls the ability to add zones at runtime via rndc addzone.
-Configures catalog zones in named.conf.
-Performs post-load zone integrity checks on primary zones.
-Checks whether an MX record appears to refer to an IP address.
-Sets the response to MX records that refer to CNAMEs.
-Specifies whether to check for sibling glue when performing integrity checks.
-Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present.
-Sets the response to SRV records that refer to CNAMEs.
-Checks for non-terminal wildcards.
-Specifies the type of database to be used to store zone data.
-Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone.
-Disables DS digest types from a specified zone.
-Disables individual empty zones.
+Statement Description allow-new-zones Controls the ability to add zones at runtime via rndc addzone. catalog-zones Configures catalog zones in named.conf. check-integrity Performs post-load zone integrity checks on primary zones. check-mx Checks whether an MX record appears to refer to an IP address. check-mx-cname Sets the response to MX records that refer to CNAMEs. check-sibling Specifies whether to check for sibling glue when performing integrity checks. check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-svcb Specifies whether to perform additional checks on SVCB records. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation-only type zone. disable-ds-digests Disables DS digest types from a specified zone. · · · · · · · · · · · · · · · · · · · continues on next page